 - Reboot any running or suspended virtual machines to update their configuration to the latest version

 - Update the compatibility version of the data centers to the latest version

 - Plan for any necessary virtual machine downtime.
 After you update the clusters' compatibility versions during the upgrade, a new hardware configuration is automatically applied to each virtual machine once it reboots.
 You must reboot any running or suspended virtual machines as soon as possible to apply the configuration changes.

 - Ensure your environment meets the requirements for Red Hat Virtualization 4.3.
 For a complete list of prerequisites, see the Planning and Prerequisites Guide.

 - Ensure the hosts have the correct repositories enabled.
-For the list of required repositories, see Enabling the Red Hat Virtualization Host Repository for RHVH, or Enabling the Red Hat Enterprise Linux Host Repositories for RHEL hosts.
+For the list of required repositories, see Enabling the Red Hat Virtualization Host Repository for RHVH, or Enabling the Red Hat Enterprise Linux host Repositories for RHEL host.